crt26/pqc-evaluation-tools/README.md

 The testing scripts allow for the evaluation of all algorithms supported by Liboqs version 0.10.0 alongside the evaluation of both PQC only and PQC-Hybrid schemes in TLS exchanges to allow for an extensive assessment of the performance of PQC solutions on the system the repository is ran on.

-> Notice: At the current moment, due to how directory paths variables are handled by the scripts in the project, all scripts must be executed from the directory that stored in.
-This issue will be addressed in following version of the project.

 ## Supported Hardware and Software